adamhankins/hauntedhamburger/README.md

-# hauntedhamburger
-The Haunted Hamburger text game
-Test changes
+This is the Haunted Hamburger text-based game, one of my earliest applications written in Javascript.